Weinstein handlebodies for complements of smoothed toric divisors: Weinstein structure on the complement of a partially smoothed total toric divisor

 and

-This description shows also that these disks are smooth at the origin.
-One can then check that $D_{cc}$ and $D_c$ intersect transversally only at the origin (see~\cite{ACGMMSW1} for the explicit computation).
+This description also shows that these disks are smooth at the origin.
+Moreover, one can check that $D_{cc}$ and $D_c$ intersect transversally only at the origin (see~\cite{ACGMMSW1} for the explicit computation).
 Observe in this model that the slope of the attaching sphere in the torus is $(1,-1)$.

-Next we look at how to extend this model to any vertex.
-Note that the slope $(1,-1)$ is equal to the difference of the inward normal vectors $(1,0)$ and $(0,1)$ of the edges of the moment polytope meeting in the vertex $V$ in our model.
-In fact, we will see this is true at any vertex in a Delzant polygon.
-If we look globally at any toric $4$-manifold with its associated Delzant polygon, when we want to smooth an arbitrary node where the toric divisor has a normal crossing singularity, we use an $SL(2,\mathbb{Z})$ transformation that maps the standard cone to the moment map image of an equivariant Darboux neighborhood of the fixed point that maps to $V$ (Figure \ref{slope}).